IMS-Bio2Core-Facility/lta/README.md

 then there will be 2 of each file, differentiated by the mode.

+Additionally,
+there will be two ENFC files per mode.
+The firt contains the raw ENFC for each lipid, grouped by tissue.
+The second contains the mean and standard deviation of the ENFC, grouped by lipid Category and split by tissue.
+NaN/empty values mean that the lipid was a 0-lipid in that tissue.

 ## Contributing

 Open-source software is only open-source becaues of the excellent community,